Teksta versija

 8) a person in respect of whom the land use right has been terminated in accordance with the procedures laid down in the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates and who has entered into a land lease with a local government if this person wishes to purchase the land which he or she has used and for which the land lease has been entered into;

-(5) The Cabinet shall issue regulations providing for the procedures by which the persons referred to in Paragraph four of this Section submit a proposal for alienation and also the procedures for examining the received proposals for alienation, taking the decision to transfer the property of a public person for alienation or to refuse a proposal, and the procedures for revoking the decision to transfer for alienation.
+(5) The Cabinet shall issue regulations providing for the procedures by which the persons referred to in Paragraph four of this Section submit a proposal for alienation and also the procedures for examining the received proposals for alienation, taking the decision to transfer the property of a public entity for alienation or to refuse a proposal, and the procedures for revoking the decision to transfer for alienation.

-[22 June 2005; 8 June 2006; 21 June 2007; 30 October 2008; 18 June 2009; 21 October 2010; 8 July 2011; 29 October 2015; 16 June 2016; 20 June 2019 / Amendment regarding the supplementation of Paragraph three with the second sentence shall come into force on 1 November 2019.
-See Paragraph 19 of Transitional Provisions]
+[22 June 2005; 8 June 2006; 21 June 2007; 30 October 2008; 18 June 2009; 21 October 2010; 8 July 2011; 29 October 2015; 16 June 2016; 20 June 2019; 12 October 2023; 27 March 2024]

 Section 5.
-(1) The permission to alienate the State immovable property shall be granted by the Cabinet but the permission to alienate the immovable property of a derived public person - by the decision-making body of the relevant derived public person.
-The permission to alienate the immovable property obtained in the course or as a result of the implementation of projects financed from resources of the European Union Instrument for Structural Policies for Pre-Accession to the final beneficiary of the project that is not an authority under the subordination or supervision of a public person or the institution shall be granted by the relevant minister in accordance with the procedures laid down by the Cabinet.
+(1) The permission to alienate the State immovable property shall be granted by the Cabinet but the permission to alienate the immovable property of a derived public entity - by the decision-making body of the relevant derived public entity.
+The permission to alienate the immovable property obtained in the course or as a result of the implementation of projects financed from resources of the European Union Instrument for Structural Policies for Pre-Accession to the final beneficiary of the project that is not an authority under the subordination or supervision of a public entity or the institution shall be granted by the relevant minister in accordance with the procedures laid down by the Cabinet.

 (33) A permission of the Cabinet shall not be required for the sale of an inter-area of the State land and immovable property the cadastral value of which is below EUR 5000.
-A possessor of the relevant immovable property shall take the decision to sell the State immovable property referred to in this Section.
+The possessor of the relevant immovable property shall take the decision to sell the State immovable property referred to in this Section.
 If the person referred to in Section 4, Paragraph four, Clause 1 or 3 of this Law has submitted a proposal for alienation, the decision to sell an inter-area of land shall be taken within two months after submission of the proposal for alienation, provided that it is accompanied by all documents confirming the right of first refusal of the person.
-If the proposal for alienation has been received in respect of an inter-area of land which has not been registered in the Land Register, the decision to authorise the alienation of the inter-area of land shall be taken within two months from the day of registration thereof in the Land Register.
+If the proposal for alienation has been received in respect of an inter-area of land which has not been registered in the Land Register, the decision to permit the alienation of the inter-area of land shall be taken within two months from the day of the registration thereof in the Land Register.

-(41) If a proposal for alienation is received in respect of the sale of an inter-area of land of a derived public person or such immovable property the cadastral value of which is below EUR 5000, the decision-making body of a derived public person or an institution or official appointed by it shall take the decision to sell it within two months after submission of the proposal for alienation.
-If the proposal for alienation is received in respect of an inter-area of land which has not been registered in the Land Register, the decision-making body of a derived public person or an institution or official appointed by it shall take the decision to authorise the alienation of the inter-area of land within two months from the day when the inter-area of land has been registered in the Land Register.
+(41) If a proposal for alienation is received in respect of the sale of an inter-area of land of a derived public entity or such immovable property the cadastral value of which is below EUR 5000, the decision-making body of a derived public entity or an institution or official appointed by it shall take the decision to sell it within two months after submission of the proposal for alienation.
+If the proposal for alienation is received in respect of an inter-area of land which has not been registered in the Land Register, the decision-making body of a derived public entity or an institution or official appointed by it shall take the decision to permit the alienation of the inter-area of land within two months from the day when the inter-area of land has been registered in the Land Register.

 (5) The decision to alienate immovable property shall also specify the type of alienation and, where necessary, conditions for further use of the immovable property and restrictions of the right of alienation.